paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   the 135 dereplicated Chlorobiales genomes and the ancient *Chlorobium* genomes based on amino acid and nucleotide levels using C.limicola and C.parvum core genes.
-- `FigureS_PHYL04.pdf`: Supplementary figure summarising, the proportions of functionally annotated genes (using COG annotations) found in the ancient *Chlorobium* MAGs and the closest modern Chlorobiales genomes.
+- `FigureS_PHYL04.pdf`: Supplementary figure summarising, the proportions of functionally annotated genes (using COG pathway annotations) found in the ancient *Chlorobium* MAGs and the closest modern chlorobiales genomes.
 - `FigureS_PHYL07.pdf`: Supplementary figure summarising the BGCs present across 135 modern Chlorobiales genomes and ancient *Chlorobium* MAGs and the topology of the Butyrolactone BGCs across all butyrolactone containg genomes.